bcgsc/btl/member/aafshinfard.md

 ---

 ### About myself
-Having done a variety of projects in computer science and engineering, I am now enthusiastic about Biology and biological mechanisms.
-Smacking my lips, I am learning more of Machine Learning to equip myself, better than before, for Biological data analysis.
+Having done a wide variety of projects in computer science/engineering, I am now enthusiastic about their applications in Biology and Medicine.
+Smacking my lips, I am learning more of Machine Learning to better equip myself for biological data analysis.

 ### My focus
 During my Master's, I was working in the area of sequence analysis, and more specifically on the detection of structural variants, and alignment of whole genomes.